 The immense park consists of 3,437.5 square miles.
 Ninety-six percent of it is in Wyoming, with some land in Montana and Idaho.
 Yellowstone encompasses state lands, two national parks, parts of five national forests, three national wildlife refuges, Bureau of Land Management property, and tribal and private lands.
 Most of Yellowstone is more than 7,500 feet above sea level.
 Snow covers the terrain much of the year.

-Where To Stay In Yellowstone
+Where To Stay in Yellowstone National Park

 There are more than 300 designated backcountry sites.
 Permits are required for overnight stays in the wilderness.
 They are to be purchased no more than 48 hours ahead of time, at a visitor center or ranger station.
 However, it is possible to reserve some of the backcountry sites in advance.

-Things to Do In Yellowstone
+Things to Do in Yellowstone National Park

-Private firms arrange, lead and equip trips for backpacking, bicycling, boating, day hiking, fishing, painting and photography tours, skiing and snowshoeing, snowmobile and snowcoach tours, and horseback riding.
+The best way to take part in the myriad activities available in Yellowstone is to contact park-approved companies that provide services and tours.
+Private firms arrange, lead and equip trips for backpacking, bicycling, boating, day hiking, fishing, painting and photography tours, skiing and snowshoeing, snowmobile and snow coach tours, and horseback riding.

 To learn about the park, many visitors attend ranger programs.
 Talks take place at campgrounds and visitor centers; and guided tours lead to Mud Volcano, Yellowstone Lake, Mammoth Hot Springs and Geyser Hill.
 Other programs include Junior Ranger activities for children, art and photography sessions, and a nature writing workshop.

-Yellowstone has more than 10,000 hydrothermal sites, including geysers, hot springs, mudpots and fumaroles.
+Yellowstone has more than 10,000 hydrothermal sites, including geysers, hot springs, mud pots and fumaroles.
 More than half of the world’s active geysers are found here.
 A Yellowstone tradition is watching the Old Faithful geyser erupt every 44 to 125 minutes.

 Bicycling is allowed on public roads and other designated routes, as well as in parking areas.
 Yellowstone permits bicycling on established public roads and in parking areas.
 There are no paths along the roads.
 Bikers are not allowed on backcountry trails or the boardwalks that provide access to geothermal sites.
 Visitors may rent bicycles at the Old Faithful lodge.